 Sometimes what happens is that the owner of the property gets a better deal and wants you to vacate the place.
 Do not budge.
 As a person who has paid rent regularly according to the rent agreement, you cannot be evicted just like that.
 Advocates in Chandigarh will tell you that, as well.
 What is even more interesting to note is that if you have stayed in the house and paid rent regularly for a period of years or more, then it will be impossible for the owner to evict you at all?
 The only way he or she will be able to do so is when he or she, himself or herself needs to use the place.
 Any other reason is not good enough.
 The Honourable Supreme Court in a landmark judgment has itself said so.

 Even after all the laws and rules being in place sometimes, there are incidents which still take place.
-Some unscrupulous home owner decides to use unlawful means by threatening or using brutal force to remove a person and put someone else with higher rent on your place.
-In such a situation, make sure that you have a high court lawyer from Chandigarh handling your case.
+Some unscrupulous homeowner decides to use unlawful means by threatening or using brutal force to remove a person and put someone else with higher rent on your place.
+In such a situation, make sure that you have a High court lawyer from Chandigarh handling your case.

 Make sure that you have apprised him or her about the situation and provided him or her with all the legal documents and contracts that were provided to you.
 On proper introspection of the papers, he or she will guide you to take the next course of action.
 He or she may ask you to appeal in a court of law and would help you in making proper documentation on it.
-The subsequent court hearing and arguing on your behalf will all be done by you lawyer.
+The subsequent court hearing and arguing on your behalf will all be done by your lawyer.
 You just have to make sure that you have the right person in charge of your state of affairs.